Margaretta Finch-Hatton, Countess of Winchilsea

-Margaretta Armstrong Finch-Hatton, Countess of Winchilsea and Nottingham (née Drexel) (March 1, 1885 – December 22, 1952) was an American heiress who married into the English aristocracy.
+Margaretta Armstrong Finch-Hatton, Countess of Winchilsea and Nottingham (née Drexel) (1 March 1885 – 22 December 1952) was an American heiress who married into the English aristocracy.

 Early life

 Margaretta was born in 1885 into a wealthy Philadelphia banking dynasty.
 She was the daughter of Margarita (née Armstrong) Drexel and Anthony Joseph Drexel Jr. Her brothers Anthony Joseph Drexel III and John Armstrong Drexel were also bankers (John was a partner in the securities firm of William P. Bonbright & Co. of London and New York along with her husband).
 In 1917, her parents divorced and, the following year, her mother married Brinsley FitzGerald (the son of Peter FitzGerald, 1st Baronet of Valencia) in 1918.

-Her paternal grandparents were Anthony Joseph Drexel and Ellen (née Rozet) Drexel and her maternal grandfather was John Armstrong of the Baltimore Armstrongs.
+Her paternal grandfather was Anthony Joseph Drexel, son of Francis M. Drexel and her maternal grandfather was John Armstrong of the Baltimore Armstrongs.

 Margaretta was presented at court in 1908 by Princess Louise Margaret of Prussia, the Duchess of Connaught.
-Reportedly, after her presentation at court, she "at once attained great popularity in London society.
-Her modesty and simple, easy manners, attracted everyone.
-Among her reported suitors were Prince Christopher, sixth son of King George of Greece; Prince Francis of Teck; and Prince Francis Joseph, second son of the Duke and Duchess of Braganza, whose eldest son Prince Miguel, had married her cousin, Miss Anita Stewart."
+Reportedly, after her presentation at court, she "at once attained great popularity in London society, she became the most highly sought-after debutante that season.
+Her modesty and simple, easy manners, attracted many proposals.
+Among her reported suitors were Prince Christopher, sixth son of King George of Greece; Prince Francis of Teck; and Prince Francis Joseph, second son of the Duke and Duchess of Braganza, whose eldest brother Prince Miguel, had married Margaretta's first cousin through their mothers, Miss Anita Stewart, Princess de Braganza."

 Personal life

 On 8 June 1910, Margaretta was married to Guy Finch-Hatton, Viscount Maidstone by the Bishop of London at St Margaret's, Westminster by the Bishop of London.
+The reception was held at the Drexel home in 22 Grosvenor Square attended by 1,500 guests.
+Her wedding gifts alone (including a long diamond cable chain from J. P. Morgan) was estimated to have a total value of $243,000 ($ 8.3 million).
+Her annuity from her father trusts was estimated at $100,000 a year, she also inherited a lump sump of $1,000,000 ($ 34 million).

-The reception was held at the Drexel home in Grosvenor Square.
-He was the son of Henry Finch-Hatton and the former Anne Jane Codrington.
-His two siblings were Gladys Margaret Finch-Hatton (who married Capt.
+He was the son of Henry Finch-Hatton, 13th Earl of Winchilsea and the former Anne "Nan" Jane Codrington.
+His two siblings were Gladys Finch-Hatton (who married Capt.
 Osmond Williams, a son of Sir Osmond Williams, 1st Baronet) and Denys Finch Hatton, a noted big-game hunter.
 Together, Guy and Margaretta were the parents of three children: